StefMa/AndroidArtifacts/README.md

 | description | ❌ | A description about your project.
 Fallback is [`Project.description`](https://docs.gradle.org/current/javadoc/org/gradle/api/Project.html#getDescription--). |
 | pom | ❌ | Call this **method** to customize the generated POM file.
 See also [this doc](https://docs.gradle.org/current/dsl/org.gradle.api.publish.maven.MavenPom.html).

+> **Note:** The top-level name, url and description will also be added to the POM file!

 ## Tasks
 The plugin will automatically create some tasks based on your (Android BuildType/Flavors) setup for you.
 Just run `./gradlew tasks` to see a list of them.